International Comparison Program (ICP)

 Technical Advisory Group (TAG) is a technical body, which assures methodological soundness and overall quality of the PPP estimates; ensures transparency of the PPP estimation process; and supports the establishment of a permanent and more frequent ICP.
 The TAG, in collaboration with the IACG, sets forth a technical research agenda to inform future ICP comparisons, for the Governing Board’s review and approval.
 The TAG forms Task Forces on specific topics and invites recognized experts on the practical application of index numbers, PPPs, price statistics and national accounts to take part in them, as needed, to develop concrete proposals to address the various research agenda items.

 Global Implementing Agency (GIA) supports the governance framework and undertakes the overall coordination and implementation of the ICP, including day-to-day management of the global program, convening governance meetings and other activities, and preparing and disseminating global ICP results.
-The World Bank, acting as the GIA, established a Global ICP Unit (GIU) to assume this role.
+The World Bank, acting as the GIA, established a permanent ICP Global Office to assume this role.

-Regional Implementing Agencies (RIAs) coordinate and implement the regional ICP comparisons, prepare and disseminate regional ICP results, and facilitate data and information flow between the Global ICP Unit and participating countries.
+Regional Implementing Agencies (RIAs) coordinate and implement the regional ICP comparisons, prepare and disseminate regional ICP results, and facilitate data and information flow between the ICP Global Office and participating countries.

 Information on organizations acting as RIAs is available under Regions